sky-chaser-high/adobe-illustrator-scripts/README.md

    A check in the Already Exists column indicates that a file with the same name already exists.

 > [!WARNING]
-> Missing linked files and embedded link files not replaced.
+> Missing linked files and embedded files are not replaced.
 > If you are using linked files for other documents, the link will be missing.

 > [!NOTE]